dgcamblor/UMIvar/Doctorado/Paper writing/Tumor-informed versus tumor-agnostic approaches in addressing minimal residual disease — unraveling the optimal strategy (writing).md

 > The integration of genomics and epigenomics is best exemplified with guardant reveal, guardant infinity.

+> WGBS is starting to be explored in the context of MRD detection (?)
+Although the relatively high cost makes its implementation

 The study of whole genome methylation markers through techniques such as cfMeDIP-seq —which enables high resolution profiling at a relatively low cost when compared with bisulfite methods— is also starting to render insightful results.

 The study of cfDNA fragmentation patterns —a field termed **fragmentomics**— is also starting to gain traction in the setting of tumor-agnostic MRD detection.